disqus/disqus-react/README.md

 ## Contributing

 If you'd like to contribute to this package feel free to submit a bug report, feature request, or pull request.
+Though we would ask that you first read through the [contributing guidelines](https://github.com/disqus/disqus-react/blob/master/docs/CONTRIBUTING.md).